hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

               // Sensor page.
 Contains a grid and a "create new sensor" button.
               "children": [
                 {
-                  //"interfaceDocumentsSource" - block type which outputs information from the DB as grid.
+                  //"InterfaceDocumentsSourceBlock" - block type which outputs information from the DB as grid.
-                  "blockType": "interfaceDocumentsSource",
+                  "blockType": "InterfaceDocumentsSourceBlock",
                   "tag": "sensors_grid",
                   "defaultActive": true,
                   "permissions": [
                     "INSTALLER"
-                  ],
-                  //"dependencies" - automatic update.
-The block is automatically re-rendered if any of the linked components gets updated.
-                  "dependencies": [
-                    // Tag of the blocks as a link.
-                    "SendVCtoGuardian"
                   ],

                   // When true, this filter out the documents not created by the current user when rendering.
                   "onlyOwnDocuments": true,
                   //"dataType" - Specificy the table to request the data from.
 Possible values: